 Trudy Tip: In destinations such as Mexico, I have found tortilla chips, although made from corn, are not cooked in a dedicated gluten-free fryer.
 Great news!
 You have options if you are tired of being left out of that delicious salsa or guacamole.
 You can always pack some gluten-free tortillas or crackers in your bag and then ask for a separate bowl of salsa or guacamole so there’s no cross-contamination.

-If traveling where language barriers may exist, consider carrying translation cards explaining your gluten-free needs in the local language.
-Translation cards are an excellent strategy for celiac travelers to convey our dietary restrictions more effectively.
+If traveling where language barriers may exist, consider carrying a Celiac travel card explaining your gluten-free needs in the local language.
+Travel cards are an excellent strategy for celiac travelers to convey our dietary restrictions more effectively.

 At times, I’ve found smaller restaurants are unaware that eating gluten-free can be more than an issue with wheat or don’t understand concerns with cross-contamination.